HR Software Menu Icon

 The True Value of HR Data

 HR teams keep different data for different reasons.
-Retaining some employee data is a legal requirement, like employment records and details about pay, leave, and contributions.
-However, other non-essential data is kept to improve the employee experience, productivity, and company.
+Retaining some employee data is a legal requirement, such as employment records and details about pay, leave, and contributions.
+However, other non-essential data is kept to improve the employee experience, productivity, and the company.
 For example:

 • Keeping performance review information can help leaders work with employees to improve outcomes.